I am Georges Duverger.

 I am curious to know what systems others are using to stay on top of their finances.
 Please feel free to email me and let me know.

 * EDIT: I released some of the code used to generate the report.
-It is a simple plain-text, no-dependencies, pip-installable, open-source charting utility in Python called PlainChart.
+It is a text-based, no-dependencies, pip-installable, open-source charting utility in Python called PlainChart.